Muneeb-ii/Conways_Game_of_Life/README.txt

 To replicate the important results, run the `Grid.java` file located in the `src` folder.

 Usage:
-The program takes at least three command line arguments:
+The program takes at least two command line arguments:
 1. Number of rows (integer)
 2. Number of columns (integer)
 3. Optional (default value 10): Range of random numbers (integer)